Data Center Investment Guide 2026: Tennessee Real Estate Opportunity

 • University of Tennessee proximity

-• Lower labor costs than major metros
+• Lower labor costs than primary metro markets

 • Growing tech talent pool

-• High quality of life attracts workers
+• High quality of life attracts and retains workers

 Data Centers as Low-Risk Infrastructure Investments